Jammed-Jermy/Airport-Project/README.txt

 ## Final

-You can run the main code by running main.py
+-You can run the main code by running main.py
+-To access the admin panel
+  -Menu code=12
+  -Masterpassword=321